Alex Jones: Social media restrictions and bans

 InfoWars remained available on Roku devices, in January 2019, a year after the channel's removal from multiple streaming services.
-Roku indicated that they do not "curate or censor based on viewpoint," and that it had policies against content that is "unlawful, incited illegal activities, or violates third-party rights," but that InfoWars was not in violation of these policies.
-Following a social media backlash, Roku removed InfoWars and stated "After the InfoWars channel became available, we heard from concerned parties and have determined that the channel should be removed from our platform."
+Roku indicated that they do not "curate or censor based on viewpoint", and that it had policies against content that is "unlawful, incited illegal activities, or violates third-party rights", but that InfoWars was not in violation of these policies.
+Following a social media backlash, Roku removed InfoWars and stated, "After the InfoWars channel became available, we heard from concerned parties and have determined that the channel should be removed from our platform".

 In March 2019, YouTube terminated the Resistance News channel due to its reuploading of live streams from InfoWars.
 On May 1, 2019, Jones was barred from using both Facebook and Instagram.
 Jones briefly moved to Dlive, but was suspended in April 2019 for violating community guidelines.

 In March 2020, the InfoWars app was removed from the Google Play store due to Jones disseminating COVID-19 misinformation.
 A Google spokesperson stated that "combating misinformation on the Play Store is a top priority for the team" and apps that violate Play policy by "distributing misleading or harmful information" are removed from the store.

 Comedian Joe Rogan attracted controversy for hosting Jones on his podcast, The Joe Rogan Experience, in October 2020.
 The episode was made available on YouTube and Spotify in spite of Jones's ban from both platforms.
-Though Rogan fact-checked Jones throughout the course of the interview, he nonetheless faced backlash from critics, who accused Rogan of giving Jones a platform to spread misinformation and validate his views.
+Though Rogan occasionally fact-checked Jones throughout the course of the interview, he nonetheless faced backlash from critics for giving Jones a platform to spread misinformation and validate his views.
 A YouTube spokesman responded that YouTube reviewed the episode and determined it did not violate the site's guidelines, noting that YouTube bans channels rather than individuals.

+In March 2023, the Southern Poverty Law Center reported on Jones's leaked texts from his Sandy Hook defamation trial.
+The texts revealed that Jones and his collaborators had been trying to evade social media bans of InfoWars content by setting up alternate websites such as National File to disguise its origin.

+In May 2023, Jones guest hosted Steven Crowder's podcast Louder with Crowder.
+Crowder's channel was subsequently suspended by YouTube for facilitating ban evasion by Jones.

+In September 2025, after YouTube's parent company and Jim Jordan announced that all channels previously suspended for any form of political content violation would have the opportunity to be reinstated, Jones created a new channel on YouTube.
+Jones' new channel was suspended hours after creation.
+YouTube later stated that they had not started their program to reinstate users at that time.

+Shutdown, liquidation and sale

+On June 23, 2024, Christopher Murray, Jones's bankruptcy trustee, filed an emergency motion in a Houston court where he indicated his intent to not only sell InfoWars, but also shut down the website and liquidate its assets.